Complete CCTV Microphone Tutorial

 How to Connect a Pre-Amplified Mic to a DVR

 The first type of microphone that we carry is called a “Pre-Amplified Microphone.”
 This is also known as a line level microphone.
-This type of mic will work with all of our DVR's and .
+This type of mic will work with all of our DVR’s and cameras.
 This particular microphone does not receive its power from the DVR or camera; rather, it requires 12V DC power.

 In this example, we will show you how to properly wire this microphone to one of our TVI Hybrid DVR’s.

-If you don't have one of our DVR's but you have a DVR that takes BNC video inputs, then you either have an DVR or an HD-Analog DVR.
+If you don’t have one of our DVR’s but you have a DVR that takes BNC video inputs, then you either have an analog DVR or an HD-Analog DVR.
 You will need to ensure your DVR also has Audio RCA inputs as well.
 If it does, these next set of instructions will show you how to properly use this microphone with your DVR.

 Again, you will need to plug in 12V power to your microphone.
 Then run an RCA cable from the mic to the DVR: